fbpx

 Cambodia monksThe Saffron Robe

-Mostly seen in southeast Asia, the Theravada Buddhist monks wear saffron-dyed robes, which date back centuries.
+Mostly seen on our southeast Asia tours, the Theravada Buddhist monks wear saffron-dyed robes, which date back centuries.
 It is believed that this is the closest to what the original Buddha and his disciples wore.
 These robes are made of three parts, a large rectangle wrapped over both shoulders or just the left shoulder, the lower body sarong, and an extra layer used for warmth, which is often draped over a shoulder in warmer climates and secured with a yellow sash.
 Theravada nuns wear light pink or white robes.
 Typically only seen during morning almsgiving rituals, alms bowls are worn around the neck.

-Bhutan monksThe Maroon Robe
+The Maroon Robe

 Japanese monkThe Black Robe